afoley587/52-weeks-of-projects-2024/06-sorting-algs-in-golang/README.md

 4. Continue this process, moving one element to the right each time, until you reach the end of the list.
 5. Repeat steps 1-4 until no more swaps are needed, indicating that the list is sorted.

-Bubble sort is not efficient for large lists because its average and worst-case time complexity is O(n^2), where n is the number of elements in the list.
+Bubble Sort is not efficient for large lists because its average and worst-case time complexity is O(n^2), where n is the number of elements in the list.
 However, it's easy to understand and implement, making it useful for educational purposes or for sorting small lists.

 ## An Improved Approach - Insertion Sort
+### Overview

 Let's moved on to a somewhat improved method - Insertion Sort.

-Insertion sort is anoter simple sorting algorithm that builds the final sorted list one item at a time.
+Insertion Sort is anoter simple sorting algorithm that builds the final sorted list one item at a time.
 It works by iteratively taking an unsorted element and inserting it into its correct position within a sorted sublist.
 Initially,